Azure-Samples/azure-iot-hub-large-twin-example/dotnet/README.md

 ![Azure Functions extension toolbar](../images/AzureFunctionsExtensionToolbar.png)

 > TODO: Add the more complete details about configuring the blob trigger, IoT Hub connection string, and device query condition

+If you left the client running, you should see the new artwork displayed in the console.

 ## Details